EnzymeML/PyEnzyme/docs/_getstarted/01_BasicUsage.rst

 created EnzymeML document using the OMEX loader.
 Since the purpose of an experiment is to generate data from a theory, modeling takes care of the interpretation of an experiment outcome.
-However, PyEnzyme and EnzymeML are no modeling platforms, but provides a convinient way to interface to such.
+However, PyEnzyme and EnzymeML are no modeling platforms, but provides a convenient way to interface to such.
 Hence, this example will demonstrate how such an interfacing could look like.